RayyanRiaz/EVGAE/README.md

 # EVGAE
 Epitomic Variational Graph Autoencoder

-The modules needed to run the code have been dumped in environment.yml file
+The conda environment, used to run the code has been dumped in environment.yml file